asthma-map/asthma-map.github.io/pages/tools.md

 Since [version 3.17.1](https://www.yworks.com/products/yed/download#ReleaseNotes) yEd provides a palette section for Systems Biology Graphical Notation.

 There are some [tips](/help/) available on how to use yEd for drawing SBGN diagrams.

+## ySBGN

+[ySBGN](https://github.com/sbgn/ySBGN) is a standalone Java application, a bidirectional converter between GraphML format of the [yEd Graph Editor](https://www.yworks.com/yed) and the SBGN Process Description or Activity Flow languages.

+Now diagrams can be created in the intuitive general-purpose [yEd Graph Editor](https://www.yworks.com/yed) using the SBGN Palette available since [version 3.17.1](https://www.yworks.com/products/yed/download#ReleaseNotes), and, thanks to the converter, the outcome could be offered in the standard Systems Biology format. ySBGN tool supports keeping annotation information in the SBGN-ML format.

+For reporting issues please use [ySBGN GitHub Issues](https://github.com/sbgn/ySBGN/issues) page.

 ## Newt Editor